 Document Role

-Choose the document role that matches what your artifact is supposed to do: store data, produce a report, or drive automation.
+Choose the document role that matches what your artifact is supposed to do: store data, define a template, or drive a process.

 Choose the Job Your Artifact Plays